What does PBIS stand for?

-- Once a student is identified to receive supports beyond the universal, schoolwide system then a process of regular progress monitoring needs to be established with clear decision points.
+- Once a student is identified to receive support beyond the universal, schoolwide system then a process of regular progress monitoring needs to be established with clear decision points.
 These may include regular teacher ratings, points or ratings on a student self-management checklist or point card, or direct observation data.

 - When school and classroom prevention and intervention programs are effective, they:

-- begin early in childhood;
+- Begin early in childhood;

-- are comprehensive in nature (they address multiple risk and protective factors);
+- Are comprehensive in nature (they address multiple risk and protective factors);

-- involve increasing positive interactions between adults and children;
+- Involve increasing positive interactions between adults and children;

-- directly teach new skills (provide practice); and,.
+- Directly teach new skills (provide practice); and,.

-- are offered continuously and consistently through all the years of schooling.
+- Are offered continuously and consistently through all the years of schooling.